spaceexpanse/metaverse/Src/Plugin/TransX/Doc/TransX readme.txt

-TransX V3.14.1 for Open Orbiter
+TransX V3.14.1 for Open SpaceXpanse

 TransX V3.14.1
 --------------
-This is a derived version of TransX that has been included on Open Orbiter.
+This is a derived version of TransX that has been included on Open SpaceXpanse.
 It is a fork from the original TransX 3.13.2 with backports from version V2014.04.26 using only MIT sources and contains no new features.

 As some components are not MIT licensed they are not included in this fork, for example Auto-Min™, Auto-Center™ and ModuleMessaging functions are not present in this version.

 Description & License
 ---------------------
-This is a complex Orbiter Navigation tool.
+This is a complex SpaceXpanse Navigation tool.
 It is also Beta software - it may yet have a few undiscovered bugs, and probably a new version without them will come along in a few weeks.

 Disclaimer
 ----------
-This software is for use as an Orbiter addon only.
+This software is for use as an SpaceXpanse addon only.
 It is free software, and is provided as is, without any warranty.
 It is for recreational use only, and its operation is not guaranteed to be continuous or accurate.
 You may redistribute it, but may not charge anything for it, other than a fee to cover your distribution costs only.
 It may crash your computer, or cause other errors to occur.

 YOUR USE OF THIS SOFTWARE IS ENTIRELY AT YOUR OWN RISK.
 RUNNING OR COPYING THIS SOFTWARE IMPLIES ACCEPTANCE OF THE CONDITIONS OF USE ABOVE.